-Prerequisites: PSY 1010 and either SCI 1420 or BIO 1530, or permission of instructor Offered: spring therapeutic approaches.
-Prerequisite: PSY 1010
+Prerequisites: PSY 1010 and either SCI 1420 or BIO 1530, or permission of instructor

-PSY 3410 ABNORMAL PSYCHOLOGY
+PSY 3410 ABNORMAL PSYCHOLOGY 3 credits

 Abnormal behavior and mental processes.
-Topics include the distinction between normality and abnormality, the classification and diagnosis of psychological disorders, the neurotic and psychotic disorders, and the major
+Topics include the distinction between normality and abnormality, the classification and diagnosis of psychological disorders, the neurotic and psychotic disorders, and the major therapeutic approaches.

-PSY 3470 PSYCHOLOGICAL TESTS AND MEASUREMENTS
+PSY 3470 PSYCHOLOGICAL TESTS AND MEASUREMENTS 3 credits